-Factbox: Back to pubs, gyms and movies: plotting the return to normal
+Factbox: Back to pubs, gyms and movies: Plotting the return to normal

 - Русский

-(Reuters) - As the COVID-19 vaccine rollout gains momentum, many countries are planning a gradual return to normal, opening borders and letting people back into restaurants, shops and sports venues after more than a year of on-off lockdowns.
+(Reuters) - As COVID-19 vaccine rollouts gain momentum, many countries are planning a gradual return to normal, opening borders and letting people back into restaurants, shops and sports venues after more than a year of on-off lockdowns.

 Here are some of their plans, in alphabetical order: